kwantton/Tietokannat_ja_web_ohjelmointi-dinerappthing/README.md

 ### env vars
 - for example, to set the SECRET_KEY, in python3 you can run "import secrets"; "secrets.token_hex(16)"; copy-paste the generated key
 - set DATABASE_URL=postgresql:///\[your_user_here\]
+- ADMIN_PASSWORD should be set raw; in English, do not use hashing for the actual password string; instead type the ADMIN_PASSWORD as-is
+GOOGLE_API_KEY: I'm using google api for the map services (why?
+It's the first thing I found when searching for "map API").
+For that, you'll need a 39-character (in my case) API Key from Google Cloud.
+With that set as the GOOGLE_API_KEY environment variable, you should be able to use the code as-is.
+As I understand, it's free and would warn you if you are near your free limit, and even then you would have to manually agree to pay if you exceed your usage limit.
+Let's hope I didn't misunderstand! c:

 ### requirements.txt contents (i.e., dependencies)
 - after git cloning onto your computer, run 'pip install requirement.txt' to install all the dependencies